mink0/dopy/README.md

 Additional options are:
 ---
 #### ssh.user

 This user will be used to login to servers.

 ### ssh.interactive

 Default: `false`
 Ssh session will be spawn with `-tt` option for the interactive input.
 NB: Any command containing `sudo` will be set as interactive.

 ### ssh.port

 Ssh session will be spawn with `-p` option to specify port to connect to on the remote host.

 ### ssh.key

 Selects a file from which the identity (private key) for public key authentication is read.

 ### ssh.cwd

 Specify current working dir for the remote command to run.

 -----------------------------------------------------

 .log(message, color)

 ---
 Fancy print log messages to the console.
 Servers and targets will be properly prefixed using various colors for easy reading.

 ## To be continued...

-For more information you could check this tasks: [deploy](https://github.com/mink0/deploy-by-dopy)
+For real usage examples check this tasks: [deploy](https://github.com/mink0/deploy-by-dopy)